josejayant13/blogapp/README.md

 # blogapp
-This is a simple blog app.
+This is a simple blog website.
 Here is the preview link: https://joseblogapp.herokuapp.com/